This post was originally published in May 2017 and has since been revised and refreshed for relevance.

 Despite having historical sales data and the latest market intelligence, it's a process many original equipment manufacturers (OEMs) struggle with each year.
 Too much stock of the wrong variant at the wrong time - sound familiar?

 As customer service expectations for consumer products increase when it comes to delivery and personalisation, so do those for complex industrial electronic products and systems.
-With the world changing at an incredible pace, OEMs agile enough to respond rapidly to customer demand stand a greater chance of survival compared to those that are not.
+With a 'new normal' now testing the industry, OEMs agile enough to respond rapidly to customer demand stand a greater chance of survival compared to those that are not.

 Let's take a look in more detail at this late stage configuration technique and some of the benefits an OEM can expect to gain when outsourcing to an electronics manufacturing services (EMS) provider that offers this service.

 In simple terms, the EMS provider builds a generic version of the product (often referred to as an "embryo" unit) and then places it into stock.
 On receipt of a firm order from the customer, the embryo is then taken out of stock, configured, tested, packaged and shipped to the customer.

 Dell have long been seen as early adopters of this strategy and arguably transformed the PC market we know today from a "make-to-stock" to a "make-to-order" model.
 Writing for IndustryWeek, Dave Blanchard comments: "Back in the 1990s, computer maker Dell Inc. became the poster child for supply chain efficiency largely thanks to its 'direct model', which shifted a make-to-stock philosophy to make-to-order.
 That transition helped Dell reduce its cycle times to levels that had been unthinkable for the high-tech industry, allowing the company to carry inventory for just a few days rather than for three to four weeks.
 And other industries, particularly the consumer-packaged-goods field, were quick to notice Dell's success and began shifting their own supply chains toward the direct model."